Long-distance relationships can be fun and exciting or they can also be challenging and hard. But are they worth it?

 - Lack of physical intimacy.
 Some people need to be close to their partner more than others, so for them being apart is a lot harder.
 This may also lead to cheating.

 - Visiting each other can be expensive.
-And if you don’t have the money or the time to travel as much as you’d like, it will be a problem.
+So, if you don’t have the money or the time to travel as much as you’d like, it will be a problem.

 - Communication in a long-distance relationship is different from the regular one.
 You can only express yourself verbally, which can be limiting.